The latest paperback guidebook to Nepal has arrived!

 Explore the Kathmandu Valley & beyond: From the Kathmandu Valley’s fabled royal Malla cities and Rana palaces to winding stone streets that are like walking back through time.
 Discover when the very first mystical building (stupa) was created that overlooks the whole lush valley of the gods.
 There are more than just three former royal kingdoms in the valley which still look as they once did hundreds of years ago.
 Explore the grandeur of Bhaktapur, the old city streets of Kathmandu and artistic Patan.

-But with this paperback guidebook you can now discover even more of Nepal with dedicated chapters to Thimi, Kirtipur, Bungamati, Budhanilkantha, Gokarna, Changu Narayan, Nagarkot, Panauti, Dhulikeil plus everywhere in between these areas.
+But with this paperback guidebook you can now discover even more of Nepal with dedicated chapters to Thimi, Kirtipur, Bungamati, Chabahil, Budhanilkantha, Gokarna, Changu Narayan, Nagarkot, Panauti, Dhulikeil, Gokha plus everywhere in between these areas.

-I never except payment for any review or inclusions so you the reader always get the most honest and independent advice in the world.
+I never except payments for any review or inclusions – so you the reader always get the most honest and independent advice in the world.

 Trek better in Nepal: The epic Himalayan mountains of Nepal are one of its greatest tourist attractions.
 My best selling book first time trekking in Nepal is included in full with this print guidebook along with hill hikes and walks.
-These include Everest Base Camp, the Annapurna Circuit, Annapurna Base Camp, Mardi Himal, Poon Hill and a host of side treks.
+These include Everest Base Camp, the Annapurna Circuit, Annapurna Base Camp, Mardi Himal, Poon Hill along with short treks and a host of side treks.

 Exclusive to this paperback guidebook are duel maps!

-I’m proud to say that you’ll have both my personally cross-referenced-GPS maps plus Himalayan Map House’s award winning trekking maps which are used for the Great Himalayan Trail.
+I’m proud to say that once again with the third edition you’ll have both my personally cross-referenced-GPS maps plus Himalayan Map House’s award winning trekking maps which are used for the Great Himalayan Trail.

 I’ve trekked every trek written about in this book more than once and I’ve made it a point to bring you the very best trekking experience using this paperback guidebook.